-Apache Spark is a cluster-computing framework capable of distributing expansive programming workloads in parallel in a fault-tolerant manner.
-Apache Spark has an R interface, facilitated through R’s ‘sparklyr’ package, which is also capable of processing hefty datasets in an Apache Spark but on your local PC.
+Apache Spark is a cluster-computing framework capable of distributing expansive programming workloads in parallel and in a fault-tolerant manner.
+Apache Spark has an R interface, facilitated through R’s ‘sparklyr’ package, which is also capable of processing hefty datasets in Apache Spark but on your local PC.

 And that's it for this post.
 We hope the concept of Predictive Maintenance in Digital Twins has piqued your interest.
 In our next post, we'll explain more about Azure Databricks and how to prepare it for Predictive Maintenance analyses.